 Available in 3 sizes (small, large, and extra-large), the MistAire is also super quiet, so you won’t need to worry about noisy motors disturbing you.

-- Want to eliminate the suffering from the terrible effects of dry air?
+- IMMEDIATE DRY AIR RELIEF!
+Want to eliminate the suffering from the terrible effects of dry air?
 No need to struggle with cheap flimsy and leaky desk humidifiers.
-This quality ultrasonic humidifier is the one you’re looking...
+This quality ultrasonic humidifier is...

 Another wildly popular humidifier that will work well in grow rooms, the humidifier by AquaOasis has an even larger water reservoir, at 2.2 liters.
 Able to run continuously for up to 24 hours, the AquaOasis can handle spaces as large as 400 square feet, making it a better solution for larger rooms.

 The AquaOasis also has an automatic shut-off, so it won’t burn up its motor if you forget to fill the tank.
 And it’s nearly silent and has a fully adjustable nozzle, which can be directed straight at plants that need the most moisture.
 If you have a very large plant collection, this humidifier also comes in a bigger 6-liter size.